Abortion in Namibia: Impact of abortion restrictions

-The lack of emergency contraceptive use and access to safe legal abortions are contributing factors to the problem of abandonment of newborns, which is acknowledged to be a serious problem in the country.
+Many Namibians believe that abortion is illegal under any circumstance and are unaware of the legal exceptions.
+The lack of knowledge, emergency contraceptive use and access to safe legal abortions are contributing factors to the problem of abandonment of newborns or 'baby dumping', which is acknowledged to be a serious problem in the country.

 For abortion to be as safe as possible for a woman, the procedure needs to be performed as early in pregnancy as her decision about continuing the pregnancy permits.
 If the process is not done accordingly and by a professional, it might lead to infertility, death or permanent injury including paralysis.

+Many women undergo illegal abortions carried out by backstreet abortionists, private clinics and themselves, however there is very little research on the scale of unsafe abortions, perceptions on abortion and the availability, quality of abortion/ post-abortion care in Namibia.
+However, there is little sympathy for women seeking or having illegal abortions and within the media, abortion is framed in a particularly negative light.
+The lack of reliance on abortion by young women has seen a rise in pregnancy for girls aged 15-19 from 15% in 2006 to 19% in 2013, with one region recording levels as high as 39%.

 Statistics

 In 2021, medical doctor David Emvula told a parliamentary hearing that 14 Namibian women had died from unsafe abortions between April 2018 and March 2012.
 He estimated that 7,000 unsafe abortions had been performed in 2017.